Donnellson Public Records Directory

 Elections & Voter Records

-Donnellson voters are served by the Lee County Auditor & Recorder's Office, which administers elections for all Lee County residents including those in Donnellson.
-The office is located at 933 Avenue H, Fort Madison, IA 52627, and can be reached at (319) 372-3523.
-The office website and Iowa Secretary of State's website (sos.iowa.gov) provide election information, sample ballots, and results.
-Iowa residents can register to vote online through the Iowa Secretary of State's voter registration portal at sos.iowa.gov/voters, which requires a valid Iowa driver's license or non-operator ID.
-Iowa allows same-day voter registration at the polls during early voting and on Election Day, though pre-registration is encouraged.
-The registration deadline for advance registration is 11 days before any election.
-Voters must provide proof of identity and residence; acceptable documents include Iowa driver's license, Iowa non-operator ID, military ID, passport, tribal ID, or voter identification card issued by the county.
+The Lee County Auditor & Recorder's Office handles election administration for Donnellson voters and all other county residents.
+Located at 933 Avenue H, Fort Madison, IA 52627, the office can be reached at (319) 372-3523.
+Both the office website and the Iowa Secretary of State's website (sos.iowa.gov) provide election information, sample ballots, and results.
+Iowa residents can register to vote online through the Secretary of State's voter registration portal at sos.iowa.gov/voters, which requires a valid Iowa driver's license or non-operator ID.

 Frequently Asked Questions